Real-Time Simulation of Asymmetry Generation in Fermion-Bubble Collisions: Wavepackets on the lattice and time-evolution

-We prepare the wave packet in the symmetric phase as a superposition of plane waves for a massless fermion.
-Taking \ac{PBC} for the symmetric phase, the Fourier transform takes the following form on the lattice for the staggered fermion:
+We prepare the initial wavepacket as a superposition of plane waves defined on the full lattice in the absence of the bubble wall.
+Taking \ac{PBC}, the Fourier transform takes the following form on the lattice for the staggered fermion: